 There was a history of breaches in regulation and patient safety concerns.
-We inspected this location on 13 February 2020.
+We inspected this location on 27 September 2019, and again on 09 December 2019 and 02 January 2020.
 Following these inspections, CQC issued reports identifying areas where Aesthetic Beauty Centre had failed to comply with HSCA Regulations 12(1), 15(1) and 17(1).

-We used our urgent enforcement powers under section 31 and imposed conditions on 14 February 2020 until 04 April 2020.
-These conditions had expired in April due to the COVID pandemic and the current national guidance.
-The provider confirmed they would be following this guidance and would not be re-starting services until 01 July 2020.
+We used our urgent enforcement powers under section 31 and imposed conditions on 04 October 2019 until 04 January 2020.
+The provider appealed this decision.
+However, at appeal the conditions were further extended by the care standards tribunal until 04 April 2020.
+These conditions had expired in April due to the COVID pandemic national guidance and the provider confirmed they would be following this guidance and would not be re-starting services until 01 July 2020.